AceRoqs/Hyperlink/README.md

 is a simple application which demonstrates this.

-The code is a rather modern C++ interpretation of pure Win32 code, albeit without RAII for the GDI objects, which would have been helpful.
+The code is a rather modern C++ interpretation of pure Win32 code, including RAII for the GDI objects.
 With that in mind, it does require a compiler, such as Visual C++ 2010, which has C++0x support (particularly unique\_ptr).

 Stylistically, the code is based on the JSF coding standards.
 I chose this as a reasonable bridge of styles between traditional